nkorobkov/nkorobkov.github.io/projects/microglia.md

 ### Problem

-Studying the human brain involves taking a pictures of micro structures within brains of lab animals.
+Studying the human brain involves taking pictures of microstructures within the brains of lab animals.
 Scientists use such images to extract information about single cells and make claims about different types of organism reactions based on statistics.
 Typical shot of mice brain after preparation and coloring looks something like this (segment):